 The ReWild Mission Bay Project offers an opportunity to provide some correction to this injustice by restoring connection to the Bay’s water and wildlife for Indigenous communities and increasing access for all San Diegans including people of color.

 We are committed to a restoration project that improves the equity and inclusivity of our park.
-The new land uses in the northeast corner of Mission Bay need to be accessible to all by providing improved public transportation service and with programming that addresses disparities in coastal access and reflects the diverse history and current users of the park.
+The new land uses in the northeast corner of Mission Bay need to be accessible to all by providing improved public transportation service and by offering programming that addresses disparities in coastal access and reflects the diverse history and current users of the park.

 Furthermore, we need a recognition of the Indigenous history of the area and space for the Kumeyaay community to reconnect to and steward the Bay.
 These goals are inextricably linked to the other benefits of the ReWild Wildest Restoration project, including creating habitat for endangered native species, improving water quality, bringing resilience to sea level rise, and combating the climate crisis by sequestering carbon; all issues that are important to San Diegans from all communities.